queest347/AcePictureBot/faq.md

 ## "Not enough images were found!"?

 People use MyWaifu a lot.
 No more than 10 images were found on 2+ sites.
 It is pointless to keep a person that doesn't have images for a image based command.
 Try again after some seasons or just get a better waifu.
+You can also try spelling their name another way.

+## "No images were found!"?

+Simple, no images were found.
+That or you spelt their name wrong.

 ## Why "Ace [blank] Bot"?